Evolution of olfaction: Interindividual variation

 Humans have a high interindividual variation in pseudogenes and OR genes which research attributes to geographical and cultural separation.
 Selection and cultural practices can conserve OR genes even though it is likely caused by bottleneck effects and geographic isolation.

 A weak positive selection acting on human nucleotide diversity is proposed because of a report that observed genomic segments in a 450kb cluster of olfactory genes found on chromosome 17.
 They observed a lower ratio of nucleotide diversity to divergence in intact genes compared to introns and pseudogenes.
 Additionally a small but significant reduction in variability was observed in the OR gene cluster when compared to other genomic areas.

 Geographically and culturally distinct human populations differ when comparing regions on chromosome 17 (looking at SNPs) in coding regions of 400-kb olfactory receptor gene clusters.
-These differences are proposed to help with future genotype-phenotype studies such as evaluating the effect of genetic drift on these populations and finding greater functionality in pygmyolfactory receptor genes and pseudogenization.
+These differences are proposed to help with future genotype-phenotype studies such as evaluating the effect of genetic drift on these populations and finding greater functionality in pygmy olfactory receptor genes and pseudogenization.

 3 million SNPs in the HapMap database of four populations was analyzed, and it was found that heterozygotes dominate significantly.
 Because of the double amount of odorant binding sites it is theorized that heterozygotes are selected for.
 This could be an evolutionary response to current human olfactory receptor loss.